TurboWarp/extensions/README.md

 ## License

-By default, all files in this repository are licensed under the [MIT License](LICENSE).
-However, there are exceptions to this license.
-Files that are under a different license will have a license header at the top of their source code or in an adjacent README.md file.
+By default, files in this repository are licensed under the [MIT License](licenses/MIT.txt).
+However, there are exceptions.
+Files that are under a different license will have a license header at the top of their source code or in an adjacent README file.